BunnyGGs/Bruh-Helll-Source-Code/README.md

 <h1>Features</h1>
 <b>
-🔧 Built with Bootstrap for a responsive and customizable desige
+🔧 Built with Bootstrap for a responsive and customizable design
 <br>
 🎉 Daily to keep buy some cool item
 <br>